bruce-hill/tomo/docs/lists.md

 ---

 ### `pop`
-Removes and returns an item from the array.
-If the given index is present in the array, the item at that index will be removed and the array will become one element shorter.
+Removes and returns an item from the list.
+If the given index is present in the list, the item at that index will be removed and the list will become one element shorter.

 ```tomo
 func pop(arr:&List(T), index: Int = -1 -> T?)
 ```

-- `arr`: The array to remove an item from.
+- `arr`: The list to remove an item from.
 - `index`: The index from which to remove the item (default: the last item).

 **Returns:**
-`none` if the array is empty or the given index does not exist in the array, otherwise the item at the given index.
+`none` if the list is empty or the given index does not exist in the list, otherwise the item at the given index.

 **Example:**